Engage in NCI Activities

 - Wendy Selig, President and CEO, Melanoma Research Alliance

-To be considered as a research advocate for NCI activities, a prospective advocate must have at least two years of involvement in cancer-related activities and be able to share the collective patient perspective.
-An advocate demonstrates an understanding of cancer and the research process, has a familiarity with how the scientific community works, and is able to work as a member of a scientific team.
+To be considered as a research advocate for NCI activities, a prospective advocate must have at least two years of involvement in cancer-related activities and demonstrate the ability to share the collective patient perspective.
+An advocate demonstrates an understanding of cancer and the research process, has a familiarity with how the scientific community works, and is able to work as a member of a research team.
 If you meet these requirements, please contact us for more information.

 - Create: OAR will assist you in creating a profile in our research advocate system.